manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 amount of document data to process is significant (hundreds of megabytes).

+Searches in  Real-Time indexes with multiple disk chunks can be parallelized, providing a significant boost in searches.
+Up to ``dist_threads`` threads are be created to search in the disk chunks.

 Up to ``dist_threads`` threads can be created to handle :ref:`CALL PQ <percolate_query_call>` calls.

 Example: